Understand the Canadian Justice System

 One-year, On-campus Experience – This fulltime program begins in September and finishes the following August, where you will work on five classes at a time over a 12-month period with short breaks between four terms.

 Two-Year, Blended Learning – Expect to engage with instructors and classmates while completing lessons, case studies, and discussions through our online learning platform.
-Two mandatory, three-week on-campus residencies allow you to work face-to-face with your classmates in an intense learning environment.
+Two mandatory, on-campus residencies (3-week residency in year 1 and 2-week residency in year 2) allow you to work face-to-face with your classmates in an intense learning environment.

 Creating Connections for Your Career